lusccc/Trajectory-Classification-using-Dual-CSA/readme.md

 (2) `trajectory_extraction.py` is used to extract trajectory of each user and with its corresponding label.
 It also will split the dataset into train set and test set.
 (3) `trajectory_segmentation_and_features.py` is used to segment the trajectory and calculate its movement features.
 (4) `MF_RP_mat.py` is used to calculate Recurrence Plots of movement features.
 It may require a lot of memory.
 Please contract us at 582066450@qq.com if you need a version run on hard disk.
 (5) `PEDCC.py` is used to generate the predefined centroids of class proposed in paper _A Classification Supervised Auto-Encoder Based on Predefined Evenly-Distributed Class Centroids_.
-Please refer https://github.com/anlongstory/CSAE to the detail.
+Please refer detail in https://github.com/anlongstory/CSAE.
 (6) `Dual_SAE.py` is used to train the proposed Dual_CSA model.
-You can specify parameters in the code including loss weights, epoch number ,etc.
+You can specify parameters in the code including loss weights, epoch number, etc.

-Note: the other file we did no mention is mainly used to run the comparison experiments.
+Note: the other file we did not mention is mainly used to run the comparison experiments.
 We will elaborate it in the feature.

 **If you have any question, please feel free to contact us at 58206645@qq.com**